Nike Zoom DK 2014 - 2011 Review by The Good Ride

 Footprint: This is the only real bummer with Nike.
-The foot print is just not reduced and pretty big compared to other boots in the industry.
-If you run in between board and binding sizes these might not be right for you.
+The footprint is just not reduced and pretty big compared to other boots in the industry.
+If you run in between the board and binding sizes these might not be right for you.

 On & Off Ease: I like Nike’s traditional lacing system a lot.
 It’s very easy to get on and off for traditional lacing.

 We don’t feel Nike needs to create a fast lacing system like speed lace but if they could reduce the footprint this boot would be a lot easier to recommend to most riders.
 Last few years one of our only real complaints was that they did not reduce the footprint.
 This made it tough to recommend to those in between sizes like a 10.5 or 11 US.